Want to feel completely confident in your ecommerce bookkeeping?

 Cost of Goods Sold (COGS)

-COGS is a crucial metric for ecommerce sellers, as it refers to the direct costs of producing the goods sold by your business.
+COGS is a crucial metric for ecommerce sellers, referring to the direct costs of producing the goods sold by your business.
 This includes the cost of materials and labor used to create the product but excludes indirect expenses like distribution and marketing costs.
 Understanding COGS is essential for determining the profitability of your products.

 Gross profit

 The higher the gross margin, the more capital a company retains on each dollar of sales, which can be used to cover other costs or pay debts.
-Keep in mind that margins can vary across sellers and products, but in general, aim for higher margins on slower-moving products.
+Margins can vary across sellers and products, but generally, aim for higher margins on slower-moving products.

-A common observation from A2X’s accounting partners is that ecommerce sellers need to pay more attention to their expenses, making it difficult to calculate and optimize their margins accurately.
-Here’s an example of a business that wasn’t correctly tracking its heavy discounting, affecting its gross margins and leading to cash flow problems:
+A common observation from A2X’s accounting partners is that ecommerce sellers often need to pay more attention to their expenses, making it difficult to calculate and optimize their margins accurately.
+For example, a business that wasn’t correctly tracking its heavy discounting could see its gross margins negatively affected, leading to cash flow problems.

-Generally speaking, you should understand and track your gross margins, plan and strategize to optimize your margins and focus on minimizing expenses to maximize margins.
+In summary, you should understand and track your gross margins, plan and strategize to optimize them, and focus on minimizing expenses to maximize your margins.

 An income statement, also called a profit and loss statement, is a standard business accounting report.
 It summarizes a company’s revenue, expenses, and costs over a specific period, typically a financial quarter or year.
 These statements help you evaluate your business’s profitability and compare performance over time.